-Prerequisite: A grade of "C" or better in CHEM 10.
-Course Advisory: SCC minimum English standard; it is recommended that BIOSC 6 be taken before BIOSC 5.
+Prerequisite: A grade of "C" or better in CHEM 1 or CHEM 10.
+Course Advisory: SCC minimum English and math standards; it is recommended that BIOSC 6 be taken before BIOSC 5.
 A physiology course that studies normal mechanisms and homeostatic relationships of most systems of the body from the molecular to the gross levels.
 The laboratory relates microstructure to function; utilizes a variety of instruments and techniques for measuring body parameters; and establishes the rationale for determining functional status.
-Student evaluation is primarily through written and practical examinations, including a comprehensive final examination.
-A portion of the student's evaluation depends on other written work.
 (CAN BIOL 12) (BIOSC 5 & 6 = CAN BIOL SEQ B).
 Three hours lecture, six hours lab.